-This is Day 9 of the 14-Day Gratitude Challenge where hundreds of participants around the world gathered together to practice gratitude for 14 days.
-This challenge was conducted in Aug 2013 and is now over–however, you can still do the tasks in your own time!
-Visit the overview page for all Gratitude Challenge tasks and posts.
+This is Day 9 of the 14-Day Gratitude Challenge held in Aug 2013, where we practice gratitude for 14 days.
+The challenge is now over but you can do the tasks in your own time.
+Visit the overview page for all the challenge tasks.

 Day 9: Sharing